datacamp-content-public/DataWeek-101/chapter2.md

 ```
 df.groupby('zipcode')
 ```
-This operation on its own doesn't produce any meaningful result, it always need to be followed by some kind of **aggregation**, i.e. we need to tell pandas what to do "by group".
+In most cases, after grouping your data you'll want to perform some kind of **aggregation**.
 For example, to count the number of rows in each group:
 ```
 df.groupby('zipcode').count()